nickminaev/handson/intro-to-kubernetes/README.md

 Remember that we have to keep our program up and running no matter what?
 But what happens when we want to replace the Pods based on the old version of an image with the newer one?

+Let's try to update the version of the `nginx` image to something newer, say `1.20.2-alpine`.
+We'll upgrade the NGINX version and also make the footprint smaller.

+Let's update the `ReplicaSet.yaml` file and deploy the change with: `kubectl apply -f ReplicaSet.yaml`

+Note the `apply` part.
+Typically this subcommand is used to create and/or update the objects in k8s.

 # Enter the Deployments

 Deployments in k8s are responsible for managing your _software deployments_ on top of the k8s cluster.
 Hence its name.